wbfw109/crawling_copy/README.md

         [Wikipedia] (https://en.wikipedia.org/wiki/Anaconda_(Python_distribution))

     - pipenv
       It specializes in version control and compatibility of packages.
-It can show your dependency graph.
+It can show my dependency graph.
-      So I select the pipenv
+      So I select the pipenv.
       //
       Reference
         [PyPI] (https://pypi.org/project/pipenv/)

+#
 ### 2. Crawling in en.wiktionary
     1. Static page
         Crawling on extension .xml file.
 The amount of data in en.wiktionary is very large.